What's for supper?

 For better or worse, I have always done things my own way and in my own time.
 I enrolled into a college for the first time at the tender age of 38.
 In some ways, that worked in my favor.

 One of the first college courses I took was an English course which focused on writing.
 This is the course that reignited my love of writing and set me on the path I am currently on.
 Don't think that it was an instant magical moment.
-The reality is it began as a bit of an antagonist relationship with the professor.
+The reality is it began as a bit of an antagonistic relationship with the professor.

 He, seemingly, had a desire to purify the English language of what Nelly would call "country grammar".
 This professor called it "Appalachian Grammar" to the point he wrote a book on it, which was the required text for the course.
 Pretty smart move, if you ask me.